DEFNA/defna.org/_posts/2024-02-29-defna-board-member-recruitment.md

 * Any ideas you have for expanding DEFNA's reach in the OSS community
 * Anything else you'd like us to know about you as a potential board member

-Please email your information to us by March 15 at 6:00 PM Pacific Time.
+Please email your information to us by April 9th at 6:00 PM Pacific Time.
 We'll contact you if we need more details.
-We'll make our decision and reply to everyone by end-of-day April 4th.
+We'll make our decision and reply to everyone by end-of-day April 25th.

 Read more about [DEFNA's board members](https://www.defna.org/about/).